-public void setLong(int offset, long value) throws OffsetOutOfBoundsException offset of long in the memory region. value is the new value for the element.
-Throws set(int, long)
+public void setLong(int offset, long value) throws OffsetOutOfBoundsException offset of long in the memory region.

 Set the value of the n^{th} element referenced by this instance, where n is offset and the address is base address + offset size of Long.
 This operation must be atomic with respect to all other raw memory accesses to the address.
-When an exception is thrown, no data is transfered.
+When an exception is thrown, no data is transferred.